iso0/active-level-set-week1-warmup/outputs/week3_4d_benchmark_comparison/week3_slide_notes.md

 not a geometric boundary-distance metric.
 The result is preliminary and should be discussed with Ioan before treating it as a final thesis direction.

-## Suggested next step for Ioan
+## Q

-Ask Ioan whether this controlled 4D boundary is a good first Week 3 bridge, or whether he would prefer the next run to use thresholded 4D Ackley as a named benchmark.
-Also ask whether the next metric should include a boundary-distance or contour-quality measure in addition to test misclassification error.
+Is this controlled 4D boundary is a good first Week 3 bridge, or whether we would prefer the next run to use thresholded 4D Ackley as a named benchmark.